 Canada has some surprising regional variation when it comes to winter weather.
 Believe it or not, there are places that hardly ever receive snow!

 British Columbia: The Pacific coastline of British Columbia experiences the mildest winters anywhere in Canada, averaging 5-8c with torrential amounts of rain.
 The rest of BC is a mixed bag, with icy-cold conditions in the North, Cariboo and Kootenays.
 The Okanagan Valley, on the other hand, usually only has snow from December to February.

 The North: Winter days in Nunavut, Yukon, Northwest Territories are short and cold.
 Snow is common but in smaller amounts than you may expect for such northern reaches.
 Blue skies and sunshine should also be anticipated.

 The Prairies: Winter temperatures in Alberta, Saskatchewan and Manitoba are blisteringly cold, especially with wind chill factored in.
 Rocky Mountain winters are long; the famous aquamarine lakes (Moraine, Peyto etc) are usually frozen until late May/June.

-Central Canada: Ontario and Quebec have fierce winters, with plenty of snow and freezing weather.
+Central Canada: Some areas of Ontario and Quebec have fierce winters, with plenty of snow and freezing weather.
+The southern areas usually experience milder (but still cold) weather, with a variable amount of snow.
 The daily ‘high’ in Toronto, Canada’s biggest city, hovers around 0c in January and February.

 Atlantic Canada: The provinces of Atlantic Canada (New Brunswick, Nova Scotia, PEI and Newfoundland) are regularly hit by winter storms from the Atlantic, bringing heavy snowfall and plenty of minus temperatures.